-LinkedIn is a widespread social media platform where the professional business world comes together.
-It is also a digital marketing channel preferred by B2B brands since it is a platform where business professionals spend time.
+LinkedIn is a widespread and old social media platform where the professional business world comes together.
+It is a digital marketing channel preferred by brands doing business according to the B2B model since it is a platform where business professionals spend time.

-For LinkedIn ads, you will first need to access the ad account dashboard from the https://www.linkedin.com/campaignmanager/accounts link after logging in from your personal LinkedIn account.
+For LinkedIn ads, you will first access the ad account dashboard from the https://www.linkedin.com/campaignmanager/accounts link after logging in from your personal LinkedIn account.

-After these steps, you will see the screen below.
+Then you will see a screen like the one below.
 You can see the groups of your campaigns on this screen.
 If you want, you can group all your campaigns together or create different campaign groups for different purposes.

 To create a campaign, you can use the Create Campaign button on the upper right corner.